gpzhu/enmRoute/README.md

 ## Exercise 1

-This is a basic exercise which guides user step by step to generate a survey route.
+This exercise guides user step by step to generate a survey route.
 The first step is to change the Ecological Niche Model suitability prediction into a binary prediction.
 The binary predictive surface is then transformed into polygons/patches, they were then combined